nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder.

-    2. Double-click the jar file Expected: Shows the GUI with a set of sample food Diary entries.
+    2. Double-click the jar file<br>
+       Expected: Shows the GUI with a set of sample food Diary entries.
 The window size may not be optimum.

 2. Saving window preferences